MobilePayDev/MobilePay-Online/README.md

 ### Card data callback

-A callback will be made on the CardDataCallbackUrl when the user swipes to accept the payment.
+A callback will be made on the encryptedPanCallbackUrl when the user swipes to accept the payment.
 The callback will have a JSON body like this:
 ```
 {
   'EncryptedCardData': 'fsfnsdjkfbgdft34895u7345',